 - Emotional pressure from carrying the intended parents’ baby

-Before you become a surrogate, your surrogacy professional requires you to undergo a psychological or social screening to discuss these possible emotional surrogacy risks.
+Before you become a surrogate, your surrogacy professional requires you to undergo a psychological or social screening to discuss these possible emotional risks of surrogacy.
 This professional will speak to you in depth about the emotions you may feel as a surrogate and help you determine whether you are prepared for coping with them in a positive manner.

-Key to this is creating a surrogacy support system of friends and family you can turn to during difficult parts of your surrogacy journey.
-These people should not only provide you practical help (like assisting with household duties and childcare) but also emotional support.
-In order to get the help you need, however, you’ll have to be open and honest with them and yourself throughout the process.
+They can provide help in a variety of ways, including practical help, like assisting with household duties and childcare, and emotional support.
+In order to get the help you may need, however, you’ll have to be open and honest with them and yourself throughout the process.

 A traditional pregnancy can be an emotionally stressful and complicated period, and a surrogate pregnancy can be even more so.
 However, a good surrogacy professional will provide you emotional support throughout your journey, either through their own social workers or by referring you to an experienced therapist.